 Documents should be findable to the people who need them.
 When you need to locate data and files for audits, litigation purposes or simply just to review, ensuring that you can do so easily and securely should be a part of your RIM strategy.
 Today’s enterprise information technology offers the means to establish security parameters allowing authorized access to files and data with ease.
 These systems should be managed intentionally and with care to ensure they remain the source of truth for the information they contain, and they should be integrated as fully as possible with other systems to allow easy retention management.

 5. Disposition is more than just saying “time to throw this away!”

 The destruction of physical records and documents that you are no longer required to keep, whether it be that the data has expired or that the information has been securely backed up, is also a critical part of an information management strategy, as it is the endpoint for most retention strategies.

 Though it is often overlooked or delayed because it can be time-consuming to define and operationalize, a disposition and destruction process that is directly linked with your records retention strategies can reduce unnecessary legal exposure and help you keep a handle on optimizing storage and real estate costs.
-Partnering with a RIM provider that offers secure offsite storage, scanning and shredding and document destruction can greatly enhance your RIM strategy and ensure consistent, long-term and secure document disposal.
+Partnering with a RIM provider that offers secure offsite storage, scanning, shredding and document destruction can greatly enhance your RIM strategy and ensure consistent, long-term, and secure document disposal.